TeamHG-Memex/eli5/docs/source/overview.rst

 classifiers and explain their predictions.
 It provides support for the following machine learning frameworks and packages:

-* :ref:`library-scikit-learn`.
-Currently ELI5 allows to explain weights
+* :ref:`library-scikit-learn` - Currently ELI5 allows to explain weights
   and predictions of scikit-learn linear classifiers and regressors, print decision trees as text or as SVG, show feature importances and explain predictions of decision trees and tree-based ensembles.